 - Moons – small masses that orbit the planets

 - Asteroids – small, rocky masses that orbit the Sun

 - Comets – small, icy masses that orbit the sun

 - Dwarf planets – small spherical objects that have not cleared their orbits of other objects

 The solar system was formed over a very long period of time, about 5000 million years ago:

-In I/GCSE Physics, our sun is one of thousands of millions of stars which form the Milky Way.
+In GCSE physics, our sun is one of thousands of millions of stars which form the Milky Way.
 There are thousands of millions of galaxies and every galaxy is made up of thousands of millions of stars – all these galaxies make up the UNIVERSE.

 Because stars are so far away, all the evidence we have about distant stars and galaxies come from the RADIATION astronomers can detect.
-A lot is shown when studying the ELECTROMAGNETIC RADIATION it emits – e.g. the colour the star appears shows its surface temperature.
+In GCSE physics curriculum, a lot is shown when studying the ELECTROMAGNETIC RADIATION it emits – e.g. the colour the star appears shows its surface temperature.

 End of this part!
 Lets continue in part II !!

 Drafted by Gina (Physics)